-- Provides long-term care for 3 years only–the standard “affordable” length of care offered by companies.
+- provides long-term care for 3 years–the standard “affordable” length of care offered by companies.

 |Age At Policy Purchase||Male||Female||Male||Female|

-- Married people pay less than singles because companies plan on selling a policy to each of you.
+- married people pay less than singles because companies plan on selling a policy to each of you; and

 When you look at these prices, remember that long-term care is not covered by your health insurance or by Medicare.